DerejeGoshu/Programming-Note/README.md

 **Views** also have some performance advantages since they can have indexes added to them, essentially materializing the result set in advance of the view being called (creating faster performance).
 If considering between an inlined table function and a view, if you don't need to parameterize the input, a view is usually the better option.

-**Funcion**
-A function is a database object in SQL Server.
+A **Funcion**  is a database object in SQL Server.
 Basically, it is also a set of SQL statements that accept only input parameters and produce output in a single value form or tabular form.